-- This funding is designed to encourage specialization in the field of SCI.
-Fellowships are intended to provide mentored training in SCI research to early-career investigators.
-The Fellowship Applicant (Fellow) should be mentored (or co-mentored) by an investigator experienced in SCI psychosocial research. - Postdoctoral Fellowships are intended to directly support the Fellow.
-The proposal should be written by the Fellow, with input from the mentor(s). - A two-page Training Plan is required when submitting a FGA. - Criteria for Fellowships include the qualifications of the Fellow, how the training plan and environment provided by the mentor(s) will enhance the Fellow's research career, the scientific merit of the proposal, and the relevance of the project to the mission of the Neilsen Foundation and the PSR portfolio. - Funding for each year of the two-year project is up to \$100,000 for a maximum total cost of \$200,000.
+- This funding is designed to encourage specialization in psychosocial research as it pertains to SCI by providing mentored training to early-career investigators.
+The Fellowship Applicant (Fellow) should be mentored (or co-mentored) by an investigator experienced in SCI psychosocial research. - Criteria for Fellowships include the qualifications of the Fellow, how the training plan and environment provided by the mentor(s) will enhance the Fellow's research career, the scientific merit of the proposal, and the relevance of the project to the mission of the Neilsen Foundation and the PSR portfolio. - Funding for each year of the two-year project is up to \$100,000 for a maximum total cost of \$200,000.

-Details for This Funding Category:
+Details for PSR Postdoctoral Fellowships Funding Category:

-- Fellows should have attained their doctoral degree or an equivalent terminal professional degree by no later than two months after the FGA submission deadline. - o If the degree is expected within two months after the FGA submission date, a letter from the thesis advisor addressing the likelihood of degree completion is required.
-This letter should be uploaded as a separate .pdf file in the "Proposal Narrative & Other Attachments" section on ProposalCentral. - Fellows cannot have held their terminal professional degree longer than five years prior to the FGA submission deadline.
+- Fellows should have attained their doctoral degree or an equivalent terminal professional degree by no later than two months after the FGA submission deadline. - If the degree is expected within two months after the FGA submission date, a letter from the thesis advisor addressing the likelihood of degree completion is required.
+This letter should be uploaded as a separate PDF file in the "Proposal Narrative & Other Attachments" section in ProposalCentral.

+- Fellows cannot have held their terminal professional degree longer than five years prior to the FGA submission deadline.
 For Fellows with a MD degree, the five-year period begins after completion of their residency program.
-Unique circumstances related to this criterion must be communicated to the Neilsen Foundation for approval prior to submission.
+Unique circumstances related to this criterion must be communicated to the Neilsen Foundation for approval prior to submission. - A two-page Training Plan is required when submitting a FGA (see instructions posted in ProposalCentral). - Postdoctoral Fellowships are intended to directly support the Fellow.
+The proposal should be written by the Fellow with input from the mentor(s).